Three (Merry) Christmas Sermon Themes

 Photo by Myriam Zilles on Unsplash

-It probably feels hard to keep the “merry” in “Merry Christmas” this year.
+It probably feels hard to keep the “merry” in “Merry Christmas” this year with the ills of the world too many to name, and the real-world consequences being felt disproportionately—as usual—by the marginalized.

 God was compassion incarnate.